matrix-org/matrix-spec-proposals/proposals/2674-event-relationships.md

   FIXME: synapse doesn't do this yet

-  XXX: Does this require a new room version?
+This modification to the redaction algorithm requires a new room version.
+However, event relationships can still be used in existing room versions, but the user experince may worse if redactions are performed.

 ## Edge Cases